▸ docs

 Defining your own Agent Card

-If you operate an agent and want others to discover and call it, you describe it with an Agent Card JSON file and host it at a stable URL under your control.
+If you operate an agent and want others to discover and call it, describe it with an Agent Card JSON file and host it at a stable URL.
+Commons cards live under /agent-cards/agents/v1.1.0/commons/<ens>.json.

 {